craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 Six damaged busts are displayed between the columns, each displaying the now-broken face of a supposed dwarven royal.
 Below each bust, a plaque has been scratched and defaced into illegibility.

 #### Grand Chamber
-The Grand Chamber is a large rectangular room egressed by double doors of the [[#Entrance Hall]], and four other single doors.
+The Grand Chamber is a large rectangular room egressed by double doors of the [[#Entrance Hall]], and four other single doors at the edges of the room.
+Each of these single doors lead to one of the other rooms that compose this level.

 The Grand Chamber is centered on a large communal table, surrounded by a dozen stone chairs.
 Opposing the set of double doors, a large stone throne sits at the head of the table.
+The table is not set.

+The Grand Chamber has an open-ceiling.
+Above the entrance to the Chamber, a seating balcony looks over the Grand Chamber.

-#### Kitchen
+#### Kitchen, Bottom
+The Kitchen is comparably smaller than the [[#Grand Chamber]], although a familiar rectangular shape.
+A door leads to a hall connecting the Kitchen to the [[#Grand Chamber]]

 #### Workshops
 #### Servant Quarters
 #### Servant Halls